 Mental & Physical Health:

 It’s resulting in severe neck pains.
 Keeping your head lowered and looking at the phone all the time, does hurt in the long term.
 You might not even see it coming.
-You keep scrolling every time looking at stuff which would never make a lot of difference in real life.
+You keep scrolling every time looking at stuff that would never make a lot of difference in real life.
 The mental concentration goes so high, that you get totally get cut off from the real world, and has lead to accidents.

 I have felt even worse.
 It was not really easy to concentrate on something else or jump into a conversation right after I had kept my phone down.